11-Step Product Launch Checklist

 If you already have customers in the same domain using different products from your company, prioritize conversations with them.
 These individuals already value your services and will most likely purchase a new product if it meets their requirements.

-Once you have all these vital data points, you can start creating buyer personas.
+Once you have all these vital data points, you can create buyer personas.
 This requires an in-depth understanding of customers’ requirements and challenges and is arguably one of the most critical steps on any product launch checklist.

-Key Takeaway – Data visualization should be at the center of decisions regarding designing a product, what features to incorporate, and which areas to invest in.
+Key Takeaway – Data visualization should be central to decisions regarding product design, what features to incorporate, and which areas to invest in.
 We cannot overstate the importance of this step.

 Step 2 – Solidify Brand Positioning